Digital magazine design best practice

 Here, Dialogue’s in-house experts share digital magazine design advice and examples to help make the leap from page to screen painless and effective.

-It’s 2021 and in our increasingly digital-first world there’s a lot of clamour about the digitisation of magazines.
-PwC’s Global Entertainment and Media Outlook 2016-2020 Report forecasted digital magazine revenues to grow to 30% of total consumer magazine revenues by 2020.
+In our increasingly digital-first world there’s a lot of clamour about the digitisation of magazines.

 It’s worth outlining exactly what we mean by ‘digital magazines’.
 It’s not simply a recreation of the print product as a PDF or similar.